cabloy/zova/cabloy-docs/guide/techniques/router/route-fields.md

 ];
 ```

-- Since the page component belongs to the module `test-home`, its absolute path is: `/test/home/counter`
+- Since the page component belongs to the module `a-demo`, its absolute path is: `/test/home/counter`

 ## name